BETA PHOTO: Blob Rock Area. Original photo by Jack Wyatt.

 Take the trail to Blob Rock.
 Head right and down a bit and you'll soon be at the base of Blob Slab.
 Continue around the right side of the rock and go up the gully to get to the Upper East Face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Blob:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Blob:

 Featured Route For East Blob